rjsaidi/Welcome-to-DATA-110/README.md

      - [Bar Charts with Diamonds Slides](./bar_charts_with_diamonds_dataset.pptx)

 ## Unit 2 - Using Github and Handling Data
+In this unit, you will learn about the basics of github, and you will learn how to start creating plots using ggplot.

 - Use these notes to get started:  [**Unit 2 Notes - Using Github and Handling Data**](./Data110_unit2.pdf)
 - Use this Quarto document for your first coding assignment using the pre-built Airquality dataset:
      - [Airquality HW](./Airquality_HW.qmd)

 ## Unit 3 - Reading in Data in 3 Different Ways
+In this unit, we will learn to read in data in 3 different ways.
+We will also learn to pivot from wide to long format to create facet plots.

 - Use these notes to get started: [**Unit 3 Notes - Tidyverse, Accessibility, and Reading in Data into R Studio**](./Data110_unit3.pdf)
 - Use this Quarto document to learn how to read in data to R Studio in different ways: